docker/docs/content/compose/compose-file/11-extension.md

 Compose ignores any fields that start with `x-`, this is the sole exception where Compose silently ignores unrecognized fields.

 They also can be used within any structure in a Compose file where user-defined keys are not expected.
-Compose use those to enable experimental features, the same way browsers add support for [custom CSS features](https://www.w3.org/TR/2011/REC-CSS2-20110607/syndata.html#vendor-keywords)
+Compose uses those to enable experimental features, the same way browsers add support for [custom CSS features](https://www.w3.org/TR/2011/REC-CSS2-20110607/syndata.html#vendor-keywords)

 ## Example 1